Microsoft Groups are used to manage permissions to content in Stream.

 See Prevent students from uploading videos to your Stream Channel

 The name of the Group should not be changed.

 Do not change the group name as this will cause issues with the Blackboard integration and other applications for the group.

 It goes without saying that, if you delete the Group in Stream, your students will lose all access to the videos which had been shared with it.

 Do not ever select this option!

 Please note: you cannot go directly into Stream and add Owners or Members to these Groups.
 Membership of these Groups is controlled entirely by the Blackboard-Stream integration.
-If appropriate you can grant access to Stream videos by enrolling additional users onto your Blackboard course.
-You could also share your videos with specific named individuals.
+If appropriate, you can grant access to Stream videos by enrolling additional users onto your Blackboard course.
+Alternatively, you could also share your videos with specific named individuals.